Prohibition Against Retaliation Policy

 - The remedies and procedures available under sections 107, 203, and 308 of the Americans with Disabilities Act shall be available to aggrieved persons for violations of subsections 503 (a) and 503 (b), with respect to Title I, Title II, and Title III, respectively.

 - The official records of the University concerning grievances related to academic adjustment, accommodation, or reasonable accommodation requests and related medical information will be kept in the Office of Inclusive Excellence.

 - U.S. Department of Justice Civil Rights Division, Disability Rights Section

-- University of Louisiana System, Policy Number: M (-11) a, Prohibiting Workplace and Sexual Harassment, Discrimination and Retaliation
+- University of Louisiana System, Policy Number: M (12), Preventing and Addressing Retaliation